Mela User Guide

 Degrader

-The Degrader module introduces digital distortion to the signal by reducing sample rate and bit depth.
+The Degrader module applies digital distortion by reducing the sample rate and bit depth of Audio signals.

 Clock